iconloop/kona/README.md

 # kona

 It is a project created to manage various key-value stores.
 Currently, only RocksDB is supported, but we will continue to increase the number of key-value stores that can be supported.

 ## Prerequisite

-- python 3.7.5
+- python 3.9.x

 ## Supported Key-Value Store

-- RocksDB
+- RocksDB v6.26.1
+- LMDB v0.9.x

 ## Installation

 ~~~
 $ pip install kona
 ~~~